Ta180m/Isotope/README.md

 ## How to use
+Isotope is experimental and not intended for general use.

 Follow this guide to mod your switch: https://switch.homebrew.guide

 Download the latest release and put it on your SD Card<br />